Conversion Optimization

 Here's how Lush does it with need-based categories in their navigation:

-Faster product browsing boosts beauty sales
+Faster product browsing with category tiles boosts beauty sales

 Other than that, you should also consider the following to shorten product discovery on your eCommerce beauty store: